Demi Lovato’s Makeup Artist Jill Powell Sends Support To Singer After Drug Overdose

 On July 24, it was reported that Demi Lovato had been rushed to the hospital after an apparent overdose.
 Upon hearing the shocking news, fans and friends took to social media to send their love and support through kind tweets and touching Instagram captions.

 The most recent outpouring of love for the singer comes from friend and makeup artist Jill Powell.
-According to US Weekly, Powell took to Instagram to share a gorgeous glam shot of Lovato with the caption,

-“This girl is one of the strongest people I know.
+According to Us Weekly, Powell took to Instagram to share a gorgeous glam shot of Lovato with the caption, “This girl is one of the strongest people I know.
 You got this @ddlovato.
 I love you” with a red heart emoji.

-The celebrity makeup artist has been working with Lovato for about seven years and is reportedly responsible for most of the pop stars amazing makeup looks, ranging from extravagant and fierce music video and industry event looks to more natural everyday around-the-town styles.
+The celebrity makeup artist has been working with Lovato for about seven years and is reportedly responsible for most of the pop star’s amazing makeup looks, ranging from extravagant and fierce music video and industry event looks to more natural everyday around-the-town styles.

 It seems the pair has become quite close.
-While chatting with Entertainment Tonight, Powell couldn’t help but gush about Lovato saying,
+While chatting with Entertainment Tonight, Powell couldn’t help but gush about Lovato, saying, “She’s almost like a little sister to me.”

 Powell even took a moment to talk about the first time she had the opportunity to work with the singer.